Superposition28/TheSimpsonsGame/Readme.md

 ## Overview

-This project aims to automate the process of extracting and converting assets from the game "The Simpsons Game" (2007) PS3.
-It provides a step-by-step, automated workflow to take the raw game files and transform them into usable formats for hobby projects, learning purposes, and research.
+This project takes the files from the PS3 version of "The Simpsons Game" (2007) and converts them into formats usable for modern tools.

 ## Features